DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 - Consumer Fraud

 Defective products can ruin lives.
 They can cause serious injury, disability, and even death.
 Some class actions, however, can address consumer fraud and financial loss.
-Help our lawyers hold the companies who violate consumer trust accountable.
+Overall, help our lawyers hold the companies who violate consumer trust accountable.

 Contact the experienced class action attorneys at McDonald Worley today for a FREE case evaluation.